mandober/rust-debrief/concepts/lifetimes/lifetime.md

   prescriptive; borrowck compares scopes to determine if all exp are valid.
 - GLP are mostly tied to references, even through every expression has a lifetime, which is the scope for which it is valid.
-- The same ref with different GLAs are distinct from each other.
+- The same ref with different lifetime are different types.
 - `'static` is max lifetime, valid throughout the entire program.
 - __outlives__: some lifetime lives at least as long as another (or self)
 - Lifetime Elision Rules (LER):